eventflow/Documentation/Documentation/Identity.rst

 ========

-The ``Identity<>`` value object provides generic functionality to create and validate the IDs of e.g. aggregate roots.
-Its basically a wrapper around a ``Guid``.
+The ``Identity<>`` value object provides generic functionality to create and validate the IDs of aggregate roots.
+It is basically a wrapper around a ``Guid``.

-Lets say we want to create a new identity named ``TestId`` we could do it like this.
+Lets say we want to create a new identity named ``TestId``.
+We could do it like this.

 .. code-block:: c#